José da Costa Carvalho, Marquis of Monte Alegre: Regency

 After the abdication of Emperor Pedro I in 1831 a provisional regency was established.
-As it as unable to control the political and social upheaval the country was experiencing, after three months the General Legislative Assembly appointed a Permanent Triune Regency.
+As it was unable to control the political and social upheaval the country was experiencing, after three months the General Legislative Assembly appointed a Permanent Triune Regency.
 Senators and Assembly members voted jointly to appoint Francisco de Lima e Silva, João Bráulio Muniz and José da Costa Carvalho as the three regents.
 José da Costa Carvalho received the second highest number of votes.
 In 1833 he left Rio de Janeiro and withdrew to his estates in São Paulo.
 Although this was officially a leave of absence on the grounds of ill health, in fact he never returned to his post.

 Return to politics

-On the recommendation of the regent Digo Antônio Feijó, he returned to São Paulo to direct the Largo de São Francisco Law School, from 1835 to 1836.
+On the recommendation of the regent Diogo Antônio Feijó, he returned to São Paulo to direct the Largo de São Francisco Law School, from 1835 to 1836.
 Following the path of the Magistrate, he was also appointed Director of the Faculty of Law of São Paulo (1835–1836).
 He then decided to return to the political path, becoming general deputy for the province of São Paulo in the fourth Legislature (1838–1841), having taken office on May 19, 1838.
 However, he resigned to assume the position of senator for life for Sergipe, from 1839 to 1860.
 He received the title of Councilor of State by imperial decree of July 18, 1841.

 A year later, in 1842, he was made governor of São Paulo, in office from January 20 to August 16, 1842, helping to contain the movement of the Liberal Revolt.
 Once the movement was over, he returned to the Senate, of which he became president from 1842 to 1843.

 Minister of the Empire from 1848 to 1852, he replaced the Marquis of Olinda as President of the Council of Ministers (Prime Minister) on 6 October 1849.
-During his term of office, he carried out the policy of armed intervention by Brazil in the Rio da Prata.
+During his term of office, he carried out the policy of armed intervention by Brazil in the Río de la Plata basin.